cmorgan3324/weaviate-faq-search/README.md

 -   **Pure-Vector Search** (`nearText`):

-    -   Enter a conversational query (e.g., "How can I recover my account?").
+    -   Enter a conversational query (e.g., "What is Amazon S3?").

     -   Returns semantically closest FAQs but may not always match exact keywords.

 -   **Hybrid Search** (`BM25 + vector`):

-    -   Ideal for precise, keyword-driven queries (e.g., "How do I reset my password?").
+    -   Ideal for precise, keyword-driven queries (e.g., "How do I launch an EC2 instance?").

     -   Combining BM25 reduces false positives and surfaces exact matches.